worbli/marketinigWepApp/docs/markdown/en/differences.md

 Benefits are:

--   Free Verified Accounts for individual users.
+-   Free Verified Accounts for individual users
--   WORBLI will provide account recovery for all users; therefore if private keys are lost - there is a process for the user to recover their account.
+-   WORBLI will provide account recovery for all users; therefore if private keys are lost - there is a process for the user to recover their account
 -   Staking for account creation executed by Application.
-316 WBI per account.
+316 WBI per account
 -   Single sign on - Universal login Plus KYC
--   Intuitive UX & UI, Optimized for Simplicity.
+-   Intuitive UX & UI, Optimized for Simplicity
 -   The WORBLI Application Store.
 All users will have access to a family of applications that are being created on the WORBLI Blockchain